mileslathan/Save-the-Capital/README.md

 ## WHAT IS IT?

 Save the Capital!
-Is a rudementary tower defense game with the main purpose of defending your base against hordes of enemies that want to attack and destroy the player's base.
+Is a rudementary tower defense game based on the tower defense genre that has become extremely popular in recent years.
+The main premise of these games, is to defend your base or castle against hordes of randomly generate enemies, and survive.
+Over time, you will get units that become available at your disposal to be used to kill hordes of enemies with.

 Popular examples include: